 Tissues are also questionable from a sustainability standpoint because of the manufacturing process.
-A lot of water, energy and wood is used in their manufacture.
-In addition, dangerous substances are discharged into water bodies through chemical treatment.
-You can find more information on the Federal Environment Agency’s webpages.
+A lot of water, energy and wood is used in their manufacturing.
+In addition, dangerous substances are discharged into water bodies through chemical treatments.

 The unhealthy business…